The Top 10 could be the Top 12 or Top 15 every week. Here are some short points and late cuts that didn't make the featured segments:

 Fantasy football is a cruel place.
 We're always searching for that weakest link.
 While we don't want anyone facing the wrath of Hadley, we'd love nothing more than having our players face an opponent whose game has come unglued on the field.

-In the spirit of "The Shawshank Redemption," here is my short list of players and/or units that could have you chanting "fresh fish" when your roster draws the match-up.
+In the spirit of "The Shawshank Redemption," I provide my weekly short list of players and/or units that could have you chanting "fresh fish" when your roster draws the match-up.
+This week, I'm beginning with a Catch of The Week.
+This player doesn't pose a great match-up advantage for your team.
+H headlines this list because of a gaffe that couldn't have changed the fortunes of a team with a real shot of clinching a playoff berth.

 As always, the league is moving fast.
 Don't blink...